Do you track what proportion of the time you spend working on Excel goes away in small and relatively unimportant, but repetitive, tasks?

 If relative reference recording is not turned on, as in the case of the screenshot below, click on “Use Relative References”.

 If relative reference recording is turned on, as in the case of the screenshot below, you don't need to click anything.

 I may explain the use of relative and absolute references further in future tutorials.
 However, for the moment, ensure you have turned on relative reference recording.

-When relative recording is turned off (which it is by default), “the exact cell locations are recorded into the macro” whereas, when relative reference recording is turned on, any actions recorded by Excel are relative to the active cell.
+When relative recording is turned off (which it is by default), absolute/exact cell addresses are recorded.
+When relative reference recording is turned on, any actions recorded by Excel are relative to the active cell.
 In other words, the absolute recording is, as explained by Bill Jelen in Excel 2013 in Depth, “extremely literal”.

 For example, let's assume that you are recording an Excel macro that:

 - Types “This is the best Excel tutorial” into the active cell.

 - Copies the text that you have just typed and paste it in the cell immediately below.